belfastruby/belfastruby.github.io/_posts/2014-10-14-a-special-break-conf-meetup.markdown

 sponsors: [{name: "Rumble Labs", image: "/assets/images/rumblelabs-logo.png", link: "http://rumblelabs.com"}, {name: "Shopkeep", image: "/assets/images/shopkeeppos-logo.png", link: "http://shopkeep.com"}, {name: "Nuu", image: "/assets/images/nuu-logo.png", link: "http://nuu.in"}]

 intro: "We're very pleased to announce that we'll be joining the Break Conference fringe activities.
-Our meetup will be happening on Wednesday 12th November at 21 Social, where we plan to host a series of lightening talks.
-Join us for some code discussion and a few drinks.
+Our meetup will be happening on Wednesday 12th November at 21 Social, where we'll be hosting a series of lightening talks.
+Join us for code discussion and a few drinks at the free bar, courtesy of ShopKeep.
 We'd also like to invite anyone interested in speaking to get involved."

 ---